Course navigation

 How argument passing works

-Claude skills don't have a formal argument parser — Claude itself reads everything the user types after the slash command and interprets it according to your instructions.
+Claude skills do not have a formal argument parser — Claude reads everything the user types after the slash command and interprets it according to your instructions.
 Your SKILL.md tells Claude what to expect and how to use each piece.

 /translate "Hello world" from=en to=fr

-ℹ️ Info: There is no built-in argument parser in Claude skills.
-Claude reads the full line and your ## Steps tell it which part is which.
-Naming your arguments clearly (e.g. from=, to=) makes parsing reliable and predictable.
+There is no built-in argument parser.
+Your ## Steps tell Claude which part is which.
+Naming arguments clearly (e.g. from=, to=) makes parsing reliable.

 Three ways to pass arguments